 There are many ways to reduce heating bills.
-In the dead of winter, sometimes a simple fireplace can do much good, but you have to crowd around it to get the warmth and this does little for the house.
+In the dead of winter, sometimes a simple fireplace can do much good, but you have to crowd around it to get the warmth, which does little for the house.
 An efficient HVAC system is a better solution in the long run.

 Here are 13 Practical Tips to Help Reduce Heating Bills

-Furnaces which offer high-efficiency power options with high gas efficiency ratings are an excellent way to go to save energy and give excellent heating for the home.
-When combined with good upper level insulation and proper window insulation, heating bills can be significantly reduced while you stay warm in winter times.
+Furnaces offering high-efficiency power options with high gas efficiency ratings are an excellent way to save energy and give excellent heating for the home.
+When combined with good upper-level insulation and proper window insulation, heating bills can be significantly reduced while you stay warm in winter times.